 3. Art Academy of Cincinnati, Cincinnati, Ohio

 Founded in 1869, Art Academy of Cincinnati serves around 200 undergraduates and 10 graduate students, making it one of the smallest four-year art colleges in the country.
-The school, which says its small student body allows for “individualized attention from faculty, the freedom to develop their personal vision, and a unique opportunity to carve out their identity” offers BFAs, a Master of Arts in Art Education, and an AS in Graphic Design.
+The school says the small student body allows for “individualized attention from faculty,” and the freedom for students to “develop their personal vision,” and “carve out their identity.”
+Degrees granted include the AS, BFA, and MAT.

-The Art Academy's major also requires a “rigorous studio thesis and professional practice experience both inside and outside the classroom.”
+The BFA in Illustration also requires a “rigorous studio thesis and professional practice experience both inside and outside the classroom.”